 but in this case the identity is not a product of bisets, and it is rather technical to check this without the help of a computer.
-However, this is equivalent to check that for every simple $k\Out(H)$-module $V$ we have $S_{H,V}(G)\neq 0$.
+However, this is equivalent to the checking that for every simple $k\Out(H)$-module $V$ we have $S_{H,V}(G)\neq 0$.
 Since $\Sigma_{H}(G) = \{ (H,1) \}$, by Proposition $7.1$ of \cite{bst2}, we have: